kaustubhsridhar/AR.Drone-basic-control/README.md

 ##### All further code (to manipulate drone some way by sending control commands) shall be written here in ardrone_test_node (i.e. inside waypoint_nav.cpp file)

+### 3. tum_ardrone [used only drone_gui node] (downloaded)

+Running this node will open a simple GUI for controlling the drone (i.e. move up, down, left, right, takeoff and land).
+This GUI is an alternate option to perform basic movements and to land in case of emergencies. (http://wiki.ros.org/tum_ardrone/drone_gui)

 ### 4. tum_simulator (downloaded)

 This package contains the implementation of a gazebo simulator for the Ardrone 2.0 . (http://wiki.ros.org/tum_simulator)